ddregalo/graphql-practice/README.md

 # GraphQL Practise and Explore

-A basic exploration of graphQL main features.
+A basic exploration of graphQL main features with unit testing.

+## Frameworks

+* Node
+* GraphQL
+* Jest Unit Testing